FeEgyir/Understanding-AWS-Services/Amazon EC2/Launch_Templates.md

-# Streamlining AWS EC2 Deployment with Launch Templates
+#AWS EC2 Deployment with Launch Templates

 After working with EC2 instances for a while, I found myself repeating the same configuration steps over and over.
 That's when I discovered AWS EC2 Launch Templates – a game-changer for my workflow.
 In this post, I'll share how I've been using launch templates to streamline my EC2 deployments.